A Catholic history of speaking in tongues from the first Pentecost until the rule of Pope Benedict the XIV, 1748 AD.

 Before winding down the path of the five explanations, it is necessary to take a quick look at the confusion of tongues found in the Book of Genesis.
-This story has an important relationship with the discussions to follow.
+This story has an essential relationship with the discussions to follow.

-The Jewish community today annually celebrates the giving of the law of Moses and call this day Shevuot which calculates the same days after Passover as Pentecost does.
-However, this holiday is not an ancient one and does not trace back to the first-century when the first Pentecost occurred.
-Luke does not mention a direct connection to Shevuot and neither do any of the ancient christian writers.
+The Jewish community today annually celebrates the giving of the law of Moses and call this day Shevuot, which calculates the same days after Passover as Pentecost does.
+However, this theory has a significant problem.
+The Shevuot holiday is not an ancient one and does not trace back to the first-century when the first Pentecost occurred.
+Luke does not mention a direct connection to Shevuot, and neither do any of the ancient Christian writers.

 See Hebrew and the First Language of Mankind for more information.

-A writing loosely attributed to the fifth-century Pope of Alexandria, Egypt, Cyril of Alexandria, described Pentecost as the “changing of tongues.”
+A text loosely attributed to the fifth-century Pope of Alexandria, Egypt, Cyril of Alexandria, described Pentecost as the “changing of tongues.”
 Pentecost was the use of foreign languages at Pentecost as a sign for the Jews.
-This event was a miraculous endowment and those that received this blessing in @31 AD continued to have this power throughout their lives, but it did not persist after their generation.
+This event was a miraculous endowment, and those that received this blessing in @31 AD continued to have this power throughout their lives, but it did not persist after their generation.

 He held a similar position on Pentecost to that of Cyril of Alexandria, though he does not mention him by name.
 He believed the apostles were equipped with the gift of tongues to bring all people back into unity.
 It was only a temporary activity that later generations would not need.
-Later leaders would have access to interpreters which the first generation did not.
+Later leaders would have access to interpreters, which the first generation did not.

 The temporary idea of Pentecost was restricted to this miracle alone.
 There is no implied idea that this temporality extended to miracles of healing, exorcisms, or other divine interventions.

 The Catholic Church was in a contest against the Donatist claims of being the true church.
 One of the assertions the Donatist’s provided for their superior claim was their ability to speak in tongues.
-This forced Augustine to take the Donatists and their tongues doctrine seriously and build a vigorous offense against them.
+This declaration forced Augustine to take the Donatists and their tongues doctrine seriously and build a dynamic offense against them.

-Augustine’s polemic against the Donatists has generated more data on the christian doctrine of tongues than any other ancient writer and gives a good lock into perceptions of this rite in the fourth-century.
+Augustine’s polemic against the Donatists has generated more data on the Christian doctrine of tongues than any other ancient writer and gives a good lock into perceptions of this rite in the fourth-century.

 - One was through mocking, asking when they laid hands on infants whether they spoke in languages or not.

-- Or he simply stated that the gift had passed.
+- Or he stated that the gift had passed.
 The cessation statement was one of many volleys that he made.
 This cessation needs further clarification.
 Augustine meant that the individual endowment of miraculously speaking in foreign languages had ceased from functioning.
 The corporate expression still remained.
 It cannot be applied to mean the cessation of miracles, healings, or other divine interventions.
 Augustine was exclusively referring to the individual speaking in tongues.
 Nothing more.

 - In other words, the individual expression of speaking in tongues changed into a corporate one – the church took over the function of speaking in every language to all the nations.